Rush Hawkins: Civil War

+Hawkins led his Zouaves in landing at Winton on February 20, which they found largely deserted.
+While the lingering inhabitants were evacuated, he inspected the town's buildings to determine which had been used by the Confederate forces.
+Finding that most structures had been utilized to quarter soldiers or house their stores, Hawkins ordered guards posted at the few buildings deemed of no military interest and for his men to burn the rest of the village.
+The Hertford County Courthouse, a local hotel, and numerous homes, including ones apparently meant to be preserved, were subsequently razed; by the end of the conflagration, only the Methodist church and one or two homes remained standing.
+The federal forces also took to plundering the town of food and valuables.
+Hearing reports that the rail bridges north of the town were unassailable due to blockages in the waterways laid by Confederates, Hawkins withdrew his forces to the boats as the town burned and steamed away downriver.

+The destruction of Winton was excoriated in Southern newspapers and provoked mixed reactions in the Northern press.
+A campaign by New York journalist George Wilkes to raise funds for medallions to honor the Zouaves' service at Roanoke Island was sharply curtailed as rumors spread of the burning and pillaging at Winton.
+The money collected was eventually used to gift a sword to Hawkins.
+Burnside defended Hawkins in his report of the incident, erroneously blaming the scale of the conflagration to shifting winds, and after several days of review the U.S. War Department concluded there had been no wrongdoing.

-The idea became the objective of Ambrose Burnside's North Carolina Expedition.
-Hawkins was again conspicuous at the battles of Roanoke Island and New Bern in 1862.
-Upon the arrival of significant reinforcements to North Carolina in April 1862, he assumed command of a brigade.
+Upon the arrival of significant reinforcements to North Carolina in April 1862, Hawkins assumed command of a brigade.
 Hawkins' brigade was attached to Jesse L. Reno's division and fought at the Battle of South Mills on April 19, 1862, where he was wounded in the left arm.

 After recovering Hawkins returned to Virginia with his regiment and briefly commanded the 1st Brigade, 3rd Division in the newly formed IX Corps.
 He was not present with the brigade during the Maryland Campaign but resumed command during the battle of Fredericksburg.
 After Fredericksburg, the 3rd Division, commanded by George W. Getty, was transferred to the VII Corps in southeast Virginia.
 Hawkins led his brigade (now the 1st Brigade, 2nd Division, VII Corps) during the siege of Suffolk.
 Just two days before the siege was lifted, Hawkins turned over command of his brigade and on May 20, 1863, was mustered out of the volunteer service with his old regiment.
 He did not return to active duty.
 On July 9, 1866, President Andrew Johnson nominated Hawkins for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on July 23, 1866.
 He remained active in the New York Militia receiving a brevet promotion to brigadier general of New York Militia in 1865.